 Preparing for Self-Inquiry

-1. Set aside some quiet time in your day for your self-inquiry practice, safeguarding it with clear boundaries so you are not disturbed by the intrusions of others.
+1. Set aside some quiet time in your day for your self-inquiry practice, safeguarding it with clear boundaries to prevent outside intrusions.

-2. When you are ready, remove any distractions, including your phone, and adjust the lighting and temperature to your comfort.
-You can sit or lie down, ensuring you are both comfortable and alert.
+2. When you are ready, remove any distractions, including your phone, and adjust your environment for comfort.
+Whether sitting or lying down, ensure your posture allows you to remain both relaxed and alert.

 3. Take a few moments to relax your body and let go of any tension.

-4. Focus your attention on your breath, anchoring your attention in the present moment as you breathe in and out.
+4. Focus your attention on your breath, anchoring yourself in the present moment as you breathe in and out.
 Should any thoughts or feelings distract your attention, simply bring your attention back to your breath without judgement.

-5. Once you have entered a mindful state and can hold a degree of stillness within your mind, become aware of yourself as a centre of pure consciousness and being as you call in your true self.
-This is the real you beyond your personality.
+5. Once you have entered a mindful state and can hold a degree of stillness within your mind, become aware of yourself as a centre of pure consciousness and being as you call in your True Self.
+Many people experience this as the deeper self beyond the personality.

 6. You are now ready to set your intention for your self-inquiry.